-Minutes shall be drawn up of each meeting regarding the final position taken by the College of daily management on an item on the agenda, which, after being handed over to the members, shall be approved and signed by all members at the next meeting of the College of daily management.
+Minutes shall be drawn up of each meeting regarding the final position taken by the Executive Committee on an item on the agenda, which, after being handed over to the members, shall be approved and signed by all members at the next meeting of the Executive Committee.

-A copy of the signed minutes shall be kept at the disposal of the members of the College of daily management and the auditor.
+A copy of the signed minutes shall be kept at the disposal of the members of the Executive Committee and the auditor.
 They are kept at the registered office of the Company.

-The decisions of the College of daily management may be taken by unanimous written decision of all the members.
+The decisions of the Executive Committee may be taken by unanimous written decision of all the members.

-At each meeting of the Board of Directors, the chairman of the College of daily management and/or other members of the College of daily management shall report to the Board of Directors on the relevant aspects of operational management.
+At each meeting of the Board of Directors, the chairman of the Executive Committee and/or other members of the Executive Committee shall report to the Board of Directors on the relevant aspects of operational management.
 The CEO regularly and transparently provides the chairman of the Board of Directors with all important information on the matters listed below, reporting accordingly at each meeting of the Board of Directors: